mykter/afl-training/README.md

 # Challenges

 Challenges, roughly in recommended order, with any specific aspects they cover:
+- libxml2 - test-harness creation for an ideal target
 - sendmail/1301 - parallel fuzzing
 - heartbleed - fuzzing with ASAN
 - date - fuzzing environment variable input